fledge-iot/fledge/docs/91_version_history.rst

     - Bug Fix:

        - An issue with the PostgreSQL storage plugin when very large numbers of readings are ingested, more than 4294967296, has now been resolved.
-       - A problem that caused the dispatcher service to log messages regarding incorrect bearer tokens has been resolved.
        - An issue with services shutting down rather than restarting when they fail to get a valid bearer token has been resolved.
        - The user interface for creating write API endpoints was incorrectly requiring both a constant and a variable when only one is required.
 This is now resolved.
        - A problem that meant parameters to set point control operations were not correctly sent to south plugins written in Python has been resolved.